Bonus: Invoice process optimizer blueprint

 The reason for that is an invoice without a purchase order means that the Spend is not authorized, so it needs to be authorized by the appropriate stakeholder.

-In this example, the invoice is first routed to an employee and then the employee’s manager.
+In this example, the invoice is routed to an employee and then to the manager.

 You can then track pending approvals through a centralized dashboard